List of NBA All-Star Game head coaches

 This is a list of NBA All-Star Game head coaches.
 The National Basketball Association All-Star Game is an annual basketball exhibition game held during the National Basketball Association (NBA) regular season.
 For most of its history, the All-Star Game was played between the Western Conference All-Stars and the Eastern Conference All-Stars, where the head coach for each All-Star team was the coach of the NBA team with the best record from their respective conference.
 From the 2018 to the 2023 game, the format of the game was slightly altered.
 The starters and reserves were chosen as usual, but the two captains (one from each conference) draft their team from those starters and reserves.
 The coaches are also selected as usual, and matched with the captain from their respective conference.
 For the 2025 game, the format was changed to a tournament style, pitting four teams of eight players each.
 Three teams would be represented by the NBA All-Stars, while a fourth team would be represented by the winning team of the Rising Stars Challenge composed of NBA rookies and sophomores plus NBA G League standouts.
 The coaches selected remain the same as previous All-Star Games, randomly assigned to one of the three All-Star teams.
 The remaining All-Star team and the Rising Stars team would be coached by the assistant coach from one of the head coach's NBA teams.
+The 2026 game retained the tournament format, but would feature two teams composed of U.S.-born All-Stars and one team composed of international All-Stars.
+In a unique twist, three head coaches were selected for the tournament, with the international team being coached by a foreign-born head coach.